tireddy2/pqc-kem-eap-aka-fs/draft-ra-emu-pqc-eapaka-fs.md

 The security of the ML-KEM algorithm depends on a high-quality pseudo-random number generator.
 For further discussion on random number generation, see {{?RFC4086}}.

 In general, good cryptographic practice dictates that a given ML-KEM key pair should be used in only one EAP session.
-This practice mitigates the risk that compromise of one EAP session will compromise the security of another EAP session and is essential for maintaining forward security.
+This practice mitigates the risk that compromise of one EAP session will not compromise the security of another EAP session and is essential for maintaining forward security.

 # IANA Considerations